EnAccess/OpenSmartMeter/docs/firmware/accuracy_and_compliance_report.md

-# ACCURACY TEST AND COMPLIANCE REPORT
+# Accuracy test and compliance report

 **Abstract:** This document summarizes the technical specification, accuracy tests and comparison with regulatory standards.